 Prepare and adopt a Low-carbon Purchasing Policy (LCPP).

-The policy should include lowcarbon purchasing plans and procedures endorsed by top management and should cover at least the product (ongoing consumables and/or durable goods) purchases within the building and site management's control.
+The policy should include low-carbon purchasing plans and procedures endorsed by top management and should cover the ongoing consumables and durable goods purchases.
+The LCPP should show the commitment to use only the low-carbon products identified in the procurements whenever possible.

-Procurement of low-carbon products as described in Tables SP.1 and SP.2 (in a nonexhaustive list) may be included in the LCPP.
+Procurement of low-carbon products as described in Tables SP.1 and SP.2 (in a non-exhaustive list) may be included in the LCPP.